-How it works: Three or four days a week, do 1 set of each of these exercises for back fat, with little or no rest in between moves.
+How it works: Three or four days a week, do 1 set of each of these at-home back workout exercises for a complete back workout at home.
+Take little to no rest in between moves.
 After the last exercise, rest 1 to 2 minutes and repeat the full circuit 2 more times (3 times total).

 This at-home back exercise proves that you don't need huge weights to make some huge strength gains.

-- Take a slight bend in knees as you shift hips back and lower torso until it's parallel to the floor.
+B. Take a slight bend in knees, shift hips back, and lower torso until it's parallel to the floor.

 Do 15 reps.

 Single-Arm Dumbbell Rows

 Aim to keep shoulder blades down and together and core engaged through this entire at-home back workout move.

 A. Holding a medium-weight dumbbell in one hand, stand with feet hip-width apart, bend knees, and shift hips back, lowering torso until nearly parallel with the ground.
 Place right hand on a wall in front for balance.

 B. Draw the weight up toward chest by bending left elbow straight up toward the ceiling.